apostoldevel/ocpp-cs/README.md

 token=
 ```

 In this section, you can specify the `endpoint URL` to which the `Central System` will send packets received from charging stations.

-Specifically, these are ten commands from section 4 of the OCPP 1.6 specification, Operations Initiated by Charge Point.
+Specifically, these are ten commands from section **4.
+Operations Initiated by Charge Point** of the OCPP v1.6 specification:

+- 4.1.
+Authorize
+- 4.2.
+Boot Notification
+- 4.3.
+Data Transfer
+- 4.4.
+Diagnostics Status Notification
+- 4.5.
+Firmware Status Notification
+- 4.6.
+Heartbeat
+- 4.7.
+Meter Values
+- 4.8.
+Start Transaction
+- 4.9.
+Status Notification
+- 4.10.
+Stop Transaction

 Additionally, you can set up authorization parameters on your server side, which will receive requests from the `Central System`.

 Data from the `Central System` will be in the following JSON format:
 ```json lines